 - Confirm the identity of your business to others

 - Avoid PAYG tax on all the payments you are going to receive

 - Obtain domain name which is Australian

-Good and services tax is tax that is paid on all the services and goods sold in Australia.
-One eleventh of the total sale price is collected from the customers by the business and is paid to ATO on its due date.
+Good and services tax is the tax that is paid on all the services and goods sold in Australia.
+One-eleventh of the total sale price is collected from the customers by the business and is paid to ATO on its due date.

 If you are an employer, then it is your responsibility to withhold the tax from all the payments you are going to make.
 If you are starting a business, then you must have to register with ATO as an employer.
 ATO is also applicable to the payments you are going to make to businesses other than yours.

-This is a tax which is applicable on all the fuel that is used for business purposes.
-It is applicable on a few types of businesses which use:
+This is a tax which is applicable to all the fuel that is used for business purposes.
+It is applicable to a few types of businesses which use: